 - Shine a light on the subject.
 It’s a great idea to install little nightlights around your cat’s boxes.
 They can’t see in complete darkness, and even just a little light will make them feel more secure about using the litterbox when it’s dark!
 I use inexpensive plug-in nightlights that automatically come on when the light level is low.

 I think that about covers it (whew!).
 Pay attention to these details and your cat will let you know if you’re doing things right (or wrong…but hopefully that won’t be the case!).
-These tips are to here to help you avoid litterbox issues to begin with.
-However, if you’re already having a soiling problem (and you’ve tried changing things up to improve your litterbox setup), you may need to call a behaviorist to 1) identify what environmental factor might be causing the problem, and 2) help figure out a way to change kitty’s habit of peeing or pooping outside of the box after the environmental factor has been fixed.
+These tips are here to help you avoid litterbox issues to begin with.
+However, if you’re already having a soiling problem (and you’ve tried changing things up to improve your litterbox setup), you may need to call a behavior consultant to 1) identify what environmental factor might be causing the problem, and 2) help figure out a way to change kitty’s habit of peeing or pooping outside of the box after the environmental factor has been fixed.
 And remember, if your cat suddenly starts peeing or pooping outside of his or her box, the very first thing you should do is take your cat to the vet right away and check for medical conditions that might be causing her pain.
 These conditions can be very serious!